duckietown/course-LRA/book/duckietown-learning-robotics/03_learning_based_control/01_model_based_lr.md

 The LQR is an optimization problem that penalizes the state and control inputs according to the matrices $Q$ and $R$, respectively.
 You will need to solve the discrete [Algebraic Riccati Equation](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.linalg.solve_discrete_are.html)

+The solution of the ARE can be used to obtain the gains.
+Compute the gain matrix K and implement it in your control.
+Run the simulator again, and record your screen for your Duckiebot running on your custom model-based-learning controller.

 Deliverable: A short video (~5-10 sec) of your simulated Duckiebot running on your LQR controller.

 Deliverable: Your Q and R matrices

+Deliverable: Question: How does the performance of your controller compare to the controller you used to collect data initially?

 Deliverable: Question: Are you penalizing control input, why?